List of equipment of the United States Coast Guard

 The progress of the United States Coast Guard acquisition programs as of June 2023.
+As of 2026, United States Coast Guard (USCG) has been ranked the largest coast guard in the world.

+This is the list of equipment of the United States Coast Guard.

 Watercraft

 Cutters

 Originally, the Coast Guard used the term cutter in its traditional sense, as a type of small sailing ship.

 Larger cutters, over 181 ft in length, are controlled by Area Commands, the Atlantic Area or Pacific Area.
 Smaller cutters come under control of district commands.
 Cutters usually carry a motor surf boat and/or a rigid-hulled inflatable boat.
 Polar-class icebreakers (WAGB) carry an Arctic survey boat (ASB) and landing craft.

 Any Coast Guard crew with officers or petty officers assigned has law-enforcement authority (14 USC Sec.
 89) and can conduct armed boardings.

 The Coast Guard operates 243 Cutters, defined as any vessel more than 65 ft long, that has a permanently assigned crew and accommodations for the extended support of that crew.